kha26/iOSPhotoViewer/README.md

 # iOSPhotoViewer
-An application to view photos from imgur.
+An application to view photos from Flickr.
 You can view the list of photos in a list view or in a grid view.
 You can also tap on photos to enlarge them.

 <p><b>The List View </b></p>
 <p>The images are displayed in a list using a UITableViewController.</p>